 Do I have to purchase anything else?
 How much, and, what does it include?

-Recreational Division players only need to purchase cleats, shinguards and an age appropriate soccer ball.
+Recreational Division players need to purchase cleats, shinguards, uniforms and an age appropriate soccer ball.

-Select Division players do have the responsibility of purchasing a uniform and there may be team fees involved to cover the cost of tournaments and such.
+Advanced Division players have the responsibility of purchasing a uniform along with team fees involved to cover the cost of tournaments and such.
 Each individual team creates a budget once the teams are formed each year.

 Where do I get the uniforms?
 Can we buy different uniforms?